MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Type: HTTPS
 * Value: 65
-* Meaning: Service Binding for "https"
+* Meaning: Service Binding type for use with HTTP
 * Reference: This document

 ## New registry for Service Parameters {#svcparamregistry}